A Guide to 7 Spanish Proficiency Tests

 Candidates who are not native Spanish speakers and are 16 years old or older can take the exam.
 One needs a valid ID card or passport.

-CELU is less well-known than DELE.
-Also, it focuses on a specific type of Spanish.
+CELU is less well-known than DELE and focuses on a specific type of Spanish.
 Still, many institutions in Spanish-speaking South America, Brazil, China, and Italy accept and recognize it.

 CELU evaluates students’ reading, writing, and speaking skills in real-life contexts.
 It has two parts.

-Based on their performance, candidates can achieve one of three levels: Basic, Intermediate (B2), or Advanced (C1).
+Candidates can achieve one of three levels based on their performance: Basic, Intermediate (B2), or Advanced (C1).
 Only the latter two levels are certified.

 Test takers can access their results online two months after the exam date.
-The certificate is valid for life with no expiration date.
+The certificate is valid for life and has no expiration date.

 They administrate CELU twice a year, in June and November, at all universities in the ELSE association.
 The testing centers are available in many nations, like Argentina, Brazil, Germany, France, the UK, and Russia.